carla-simulator/carla/Docs/tuto_A_material_customization.md

 ![materials_RoadMaster_RenderTarget](img/material_customization/Materials_RenderTarget.jpg)
 <div style="text-align: right"><i>Panel where the Render Target should be set.</i></div>

 __3. Set the map size.__ In `Scalar Parameter Values` the field `Map units (CM)`.
 If the size is not known, use a temporary value.
-The real size of the map can be retrieved later, when using the blueprint. ???
-How to know value?
-What is it used for?
+The real size of the map can be retrieved later, when using the blueprint.
 __4. Choose the materials to be applied.__ There is space for one base material and three additional materils that will be used to paint over the base one.
 The painting information will be stored in the RGB channels of a RenderTarget, one channel per material.
 Add them to the fields `Base Material`, `Material 1`, `Material 2`, and `Material 3`.

 ### Change the appearance of the road

 The appearence of the road is changed using a blueprint provided by CARLA.
 The blueprint will paint the road using the materials passed, combined with some brush settings.
 Additionally, decals and meshes can be added so that the final result is more detailed.
 This tool takes into account road information and will paint the elements using the orientation of the lane, unless an offset is stated.
-> True?
-Even for external maps??

 !!!
 Note
     This tool does not interfere with the weather settings that change the road's appearence, such as wetness or precipitation.